gormonn/gormonn/README.md

 - I have over six years of commercial Web Development.
 - I have R&D and end-to-end development experience.

-I'm currently working on design document for my game. 🚀

-Also, I am looking for a job. 😉
+I am looking for a job. 😉

 Feel free to message me on [LinkedIn](https://www.linkedin.com/in/gormonn/).